azugfr/RedShirtTour-IoT-Edge-AI-Lab/Lab 7 - Setup environment to manage Azure Machine Learning models/README.md

-## Setup environment to manage Azure Machine Learning models
+## Setup an environment to manage Azure Machine Learning models

+[The previous lab](/Lab%206%20-%20Create%20and%20deploy%20a%20process%20data%20module) describes how to create and deploy a data filter module.
+In this lab we will setup an environment to manage Azure Machine Learning models.

 **Objective:** configure the environment to manage Azure ML models.

 Azure ML model management enables you to effectively deploy and manage Machine Learning models that are built with different frameworks, including SparkML, Keras, TensorFlow, Microsoft Cognitive Toolkit or Python.

 To use Command Line Interfaces (CLIs) from Azure Machine Learning Workbench you must execute commands in the command prompt (Win+ R):